PCWCFA/crypto_valuations_public/README.md

 The purpose of the Python scripts is to automate the update of market cap, fully-diluted market cap, and the TVL so that the user does not have to search through dozens of pages and manually update the Excel.

+## What Is New for Version 1.1
+Version 1.1:
+1) Folds the previously separate project that updates the Coinmarketcap and Defillama reference data into crypto_valuations.
+Benefit: The user no longer needs to run the other project and then import the CSV to crypto_valuations.xlsx.
+2) Combines the previously separate Coinmarketcap.com and Defillama reference data using the available cmc_id in the Defillama response.
+3) Gets rid of DEV_MODE because Defillama now has a current TVL for both protocols and chains, so needing to cache a bunch of historical TVLs to speed up development is no longer a need.

 ## Project Content
 This project contains the following files: